 My life changed dramatically after high school (which I nearly failed); I became interested in my education.
 While attending the local two year college I was attracted to the visual arts and, in particular, photography.
 There were some personal and educational ups and downs but eventually I found teachers and students that I connected with at San Francisco State.

-Around 1966 as a third year art student I produced (California #1) the image of my partner Nancy and myself.
+Around 1966 as a third year art student I produced (California #1) the image of my wife Nancy and myself.
 Structurally this image was made with two consecutive 35mm negatives (and the influence of Ray K. Metzker).
 The image was constructed in the camera by taking the top half first and then turning the camera around 180° and taking the lower half.
 This was my first pre-planned image construction and since that image I have worked/played with various forms of image construction.
 This aspect has possibly been the most consistent element in my work over the ensuing years, along with an exploration of the medium itself, as I moved from idea to idea.

 While a graduate student I became Imogen Cunningham's assistant when she taught a subject in photography at SF State.
 She was in her late 80s, tiny, and tough.
 She spoke clearly and sharply and demanded one's attention.
 She wore a peace sign always and was outspoken against the Vietnam war.
 Remarkably she was still earning her living as a portrait photographer and doing her own printing.
 As a young woman, she had worked for Edward Curtis in Seattle processing his sheet-film and printing his photographs of American Indians.
 Later in California, she became a member of the famous f64 Group which formed in 1932 and included Edward Weston and Ansel Adams.